I’m not talking changing some text here and there and a few images or even the occasional blog post, but a full-on redesign and rebuild.

 …you should constantly assess/monitor your website.
 Of course if you have an eCommerce site then you should already know this – as you have to daily monitor sales, orders, special offers, stock levels and so forth and it is a full time job for one to many people (depending on the site size, product offering and popularity).
 But for non-eCommerce sites you shouldn’t just rest on your laurels if you want your site to work for you.

-Even if your site is just a portfolio of work, you should be updating with new projects, new case studies, attempt to get customer interaction and feedback, talking about your subject matter and showing your passion for what is is you do.
-You need to use it as part of your overall marketing mix to build up a picture that you are good at what you do, are an expert, are passionate and give potential customers enough reasons as to why they should be putting you on their shortlist and better still top of their list to contact.
+Even if your site is just a portfolio of work, you should be updating with new projects, new case studies, attempt to get customer interaction and feedback, talking about your subject matter and showing your passion for what it is you do.
+You need to use it as part of your overall marketing mix to build up a picture that you are good at what you do, are an expert, are passionate and give potential customers enough reasons as to why they should be putting you on their shortlist, and better still, at the top of their list to contact.

-As an exercise and a bit of history really, I thought I’d take a look at the various versions of website we’ve gone through here at J-Flex and how often.
-It would seem that, in line with most experts’ recommendations, the site has been radically updated approx every 3-4yrs so – having started with our first site back in the late 90’s and we’re now on version 7.0 which was launched a year ago in Oct 2019.
+As an exercise and a bit of history really, I thought I’d take a look at the various versions of website we’ve had here at J-Flex and when new ones have been introduced.
+It would seem that, in line with most experts’ recommendations, the site has been radically updated approx every 3-4yrs or so – having started with our first site back in the late 90’s and now being on version 7, which was launched a year ago in Oct 2019.

 Here’s the first version from the mid to late 90’s – well, partially anyway. (click any image to view larger) It’s as much as I could find using the Wayback Archive, so all image links are broken – but you get the idea.
 As with most sites back then, fixed proportions – a whopping 600 x 400 pixels!